DANS-KNAW/dd-transfer-to-vault/docs/description.md

 Overview
 --------

-This service is responsible for taking dataset version exports, cataloging them and transferring them to the DANS data vault.
-If the dataset version export is the first version of a dataset, an NBN persistent identifier is minted for the dataset and registered in the NBN database.
+This service is responsible for taking dataset version exports (DVE for short), cataloging them and transferring them to the DANS data vault.
+If the dataset version export is the first version of a dataset, an [NBN persistent identifier]{:target=_blank} is minted for the dataset and registered in the NBN database.
 For more information about the context of this service, see the [Data Station architecture overview]{:target="_blank"}.

-[Data Station architecture overview]: https://dans-knaw.github.io/dans-datastation-architecture/datastation/
+[Data Station architecture overview]: {{ data_station_architecture_overview }}
+[NBN persistent identifier]: {{ nbn_url }}

 Interfaces
 ----------